CredenceID/Tap2iD-VerifierSDK-iOS/README.md

 1. **Open Xcode**: Launch your project in Xcode.
 2. **Add Package Dependency**:
-   - Go to `File > Swift Packages > Add Package Dependency`.
+   - Go to `File > Add Package Dependency`.
-   - Enter `https://github.com/CredenceID/Tap2iD-VerifierSDK-Swift.git` in the repository URL field.
+   - Enter `https://github.com/CredenceID/Tap2iD-VerifierSDK-iOS.git` in the box with the "Search or enter package URL" placeholder.
+   - Then select `tap2id-verifiersdk-ios` from the available package products.
 3. **Specify Version**:
    - Choose "Up to Next Major" and specify `X.X.X` as the earliest version.
 4. **Add to Target**: